Grange Hill series 8

 The eighth series of the British television drama series Grange Hill began broadcasting on 18 February 1985, until 22 April 1985 (with a Christmas special broadcast on 27 December 1985) on BBC One.
-The series follows the lives of the staff and pupils of the eponymous school, an inner-city London comprehensive school.
+The series follows the lives of the staff and Students of the eponymous school, an inner-city London comprehensive school.
 It consists of nineteen episodes (including a Christmas Special).